-- † [Slide 9: 2.8] Look at v.8: God planted a garden and put Adam into it. - God provided fresh water and food, he provided the paradise garden, he provided the Sabbath day of rest, he provided direct communication with himself, and he provided [or equipped] Adam with everything he needed internally to fulfill his role as God's image bearer, as God's representative. - † [Slide 10: 2.15] In v.15 we find the purpose statement: God put Adam into the garden "to work it and take care of it." - The garden was not magic, it did not look after itself.
-Adam was placed in the garden to "work" it and "take care" of it.
-The Hebrew verb for taking care of the garden, [קַּמַי], has a root that means to care for something even to the point of protecting it. - We should note there was work in paradise; there was work before the curse.
+- † [Slide 9: 2.8] V.8: God planted a garden and put Adam into it. - God provided fresh water and food, he provided the paradise garden, he provided the Sabbath day of rest, he provided direct communication with himself, and he provided [or equipped] Adam with everything he needed internally to fulfill his role as God's image bearer, as God's representative. - † [Slide 10: 2.15] In v.15 we find the purpose statement: God put Adam into the garden to care for it and maintain it. - The garden was not magic, it did not look after itself.
+The NET switches the verb order for some reason, but the Hebrew suggests Adam was placed in the garden to "work" it and "watch over it."
+The verb for watching over or keeping the garden, [קשַׁבַּר] in Hebrew, has a root that means to care for something even to the point of protecting it. - We should note there was work in paradise; there was work before the curse.
 And why not?
 God described creation as his work, and he made people in his image, so of course people would work.
-Eden as paradise was not a place of unending leisure we need to get that image out of our minds, because it distorts our perspective on work Eden was a place for people to reflect God's character, represent God, reproduce God's image, and rule over creation in God's name. - † [Slide 11: 2.16-17] In vv.16-17, we see that God gave Adam ample provision and permission: he could eat from any tree in the garden except one.
+Eden as paradise was not a place of unending leisure - we need to get that image out of our minds, because it distorts our perspective on work - Eden was a place for people to reflect God's character, represent God, multiply God's image, and rule over creation in God's name. - † [Slide 11: 2.16-17] In vv.16-17, we see that God gave Adam ample provision and permission: he could eat from any tree in the garden except one.
 So Adam had great freedom and blessing, and only one prohibition. - God did his part to empower Adam in the garden.
 Adam was to do what God said and trust God with everything else.
 Adam needed to trust and obey.